 Each Gallery is responsible for the majority of planning for their learners; led, designed, and resourced by designated gallery teachers.
 English and Mathematics are planned by designated Learning Managers, and differentiated by individual teachers.
-The Tate and Louvre, although sharing a theme, produce separate plans to reflect the needs and abilities of the different students within their gallery.

 Plans are all standardised by use of a planning proforma, and are available for review by the Gallery leads and Curriculum Learning Manager prior to the coming term.
 Written generalised feedback is offered to ensure that teaching staff have opportunities and time to differentiate generic plans for their groups of learners and make amendments.